yanghu199/slave-to-the-algorithm./sko/week5/README.md

 Emotion mapping machine

 I was surrounded by these substantial wonderful ideas on the presentation day.
 Everyone did lots of relative research and interpreted their system clearly.
 It was so interesting to see many of us decided to focus on the emotion mapping machine yet the specific functions and working theory of the system were totally different.
-The significance and idea of Hun’s machine and JinNi’s process and outcomes might have similarities with mine. me and hun both concentrated on emotion visualization, however, the input of his machine is brainwave data which sounds more scientifically.
+The significance and idea of Hun’s machine and JinNi’s process and outcomes might have similarities with mine.
+Me and hun both concentrated on emotion visualization; however, the input of his machine is brainwave data which sounds more scientifically.
 My machine will more follow with interest in the narrative function of the user’s personal belongings.

 wunderkammer